GoogleCloudPlatform/community/tutorials/singularity-containers-with-cloud-build/index.md

 ---
-title: Building Singularity Containers using Cloud Build
+title: Building Singularity containers using Cloud Build
-description: Learn how to use Cloud Build to build Singularity Containers for HPC workloads.
+description: Learn how to use Cloud Build to build Singularity containers for HPC workloads.
-author: wkharold,vsoch
+author: wkharold, vsoch
 tags: Cloud Build, Singularity, HPC
-date_published: 2019-01-18
+date_published: 2019-02-21
 ---

-# Using Cloud Build to create Singularity Containers

 This tutorial shows you how to use [Cloud Build](https://cloud.google.com/cloud-build/) to build [Singularity](https://www.sylabs.io/singularity/) containers.
-In constrast to [Docker](https://www.docker.com/), the Singularity container binary is designed specifically for High Performance Computing (HPC) workloads.
+In constrast to [Docker](https://www.docker.com/), the Singularity container binary is designed specifically for high performance computing (HPC) workloads.

 ## Before you begin